-While many nootropics provide benefits that are usually restricted to your brain, sulbutiamine is unique in the fact that it fortifies both your body and brain.
-Sulbutiamine supports the central nervous system, as well as muscular and digestive systems, and it plays a key role in the flow of electrolytes through our bodies.
+While many nootropics provide benefits that are usually restricted to your brain, Sulbutiamine is unique in the fact that it fortifies both your body and brain.
+It supports the central nervous system, as well as muscular and digestive systems, and it plays a key role in the flow of electrolytes through our bodies.

 Beyond that, there are also powerful nootropic benefits to sulbutiamine, making it a trusted and oft-used tool in many neurohacker’s arsenals.